 Very few people understand how hard and expensive it is to start and maintain a successful business.

-Meet your guide, a seasoned Organizational Strategist, facilitating 1,500+ days with leadership teams.
+Meet our visionary, a seasoned Organizational Strategist, facilitating 1,500+ days with leadership teams.

 Learn more about Walt

 “Seasoned multi-company entrepreneur” is one label that has been used to describe Walt over the years.

 Many folks refer to Walt as an entrepreneur, but he insists this is much too generous: “I don’t consider myself an entrepreneur.
 I consider myself someone who is good at seeing existing patterns and pulling them together in logical ways that people are willing to pay for, then I build teams to serve the pattern.”